First-Year Admission - Standardized Testing

 A standardized test score is required for admission to the university.
 UNCW will consider either the SAT Reasoning Test or ACT, or both if both are provided.
 Your standardized test scores are an important factor in our decision, as they are the only universal benchmark to compare all students; however, they are only one factor in the decision.
 SAT II Subject Tests and AP or IB scores are not considered in the admission decision at UNCW.

 SAT Reasoning Test

-The middle 50 percent of admitted students scored an 1130 to a 1250 on the math and critical reading sections of the SAT in 2011.
-UNCW will also “Super Score" your results, taking your highest math and critical reading subscores from any test date provided.
-UNCW’s SAT number code is 5907.
+The middle 50 percent ACT composite score was a 25-28 for admitted students.
+UNCW will "Super Score" your results, taking your highest subscores from any ACT test date provided.